Elderly woman rushed to hospital in critical condition following hit-and-run in Henderson

 An elderly woman has been rushed to hospital after a hit-and-run in West Auckland suburb of Henderson.

-The incident has resulted in several road closures surrounding the WestCity mall.
+The collision has resulted in several road closures surrounding the WestCity mall.

-"Police and emergency services were called to reports of a person who had been hit by a vehicle on Esdel St, Henderson, near Vitasovich Ave, about 1pm today," a police spokesperson said.
+A police spokeswoman said emergency services were called to reports a person had been hit by a vehicle on Edsel St, near Vitasovich Ave, about 1pm.

+"The woman was taken to hospital in a serious condition.
+Police inquiries are ongoing to locate the vehicle involved," the police spokeswoman said.

+"Both lanes of Edsel Rd are currently closed and motorists are advised to take an alternative route if possible."

-Two vehicles from St John attended the incident on Edsel St following an alert at 2pm and one person was transported in a critical condition to Auckland Hospital.
+Two vehicles from St John attended the collision on Edsel St following an alert at 2pm and one person was transported in a critical condition to Auckland Hospital.

 The incident has forced emergency services to close Edsel St between Great North Rd and the WestCity carpark entrance.